What to Expect at a Florida Real Estate Closing: A Step-by-Step Walkthrough

 Frequently Asked Questions

-How long does a Florida real estate closing take?
-Most Florida closings take between one and two hours.
+Most Florida closings take about an hour or so.
 Cash closings tend to be shorter because there are fewer documents to sign.
 Closings involving a mortgage typically take longer due to the volume of lender-required documents.

-Do buyers and sellers have to be at the same closing in Florida?
 No. In Florida, buyers and sellers can sign their closing documents separately.
 Many closings are conducted with the parties signing at different times or even remotely, depending on the preferences of the parties and the lender's requirements.

-What ID do I need to bring to closing in Florida?
 You will need a valid, government-issued photo ID such as a driver's license or passport.
 The closing agent is required to verify the identity of all parties before documents can be signed.

-Can I do a remote or mail-away closing in Florida?
 Yes.
 Florida law permits remote online notarization (RON), which allows buyers and sellers to sign closing documents electronically using a webcam and a licensed online notary.
 Contact Closing Pros LLC to discuss whether a remote closing is available for your transaction.

-What happens if I find a problem with the property after closing?
 If the issue relates to the title (such as an undisclosed lien or ownership dispute), your owner's title insurance policy may cover the claim.
 If the issue relates to the physical condition of the property, that would typically be addressed through your homeowner's insurance or a warranty claim, not title insurance.

 Closing Pros LLC | 46 N Washington Blvd, Suite 15, Sarasota, FL 34236 | Phone: (941) 933-7767 | Email: team@closingprosllc.com